dober-man/xc-re-vk8s/re-vk8s.md

 <img width="844" alt="image" src="https://github.com/user-attachments/assets/82ef492b-853b-482b-b7dd-9d1d544b383e">
 <img width="839" alt="image" src="https://github.com/user-attachments/assets/ba065d53-ff7e-44bc-b46e-31cce45cf17f">

-> **Note:** Everything past "Origins" is optional so take all the defaults but note the plethora of options and secruoity features available.
+> **Note:** Everything past "Origins" is optional, so take all the defaults.
+However, note the plethora of options and security features available.
 This is the tradeoff between AoI and AiC.
-AoI is fast and easy and provides no security.
-AiC involves 2 extra steps to create the origin pool and load balancer but this could easily be automated and offers a lot more.
+AoI is fast and easy but provides no security.
+AiC involves two extra steps to create the origin pool and load balancer, but this could easily be automated and offers a lot more.

+Test access by browsing to: http://nginx.example.com

 <img width="686" alt="image" src="https://github.com/user-attachments/assets/0ecd2c51-2f49-4338-8529-64f2952ac282">